-- a) sites which do not involve major development and have planning permission, and all sites with detailed planning permission, should be considered deliverable until permission expires, unless there is clear evidence that homes will not be delivered within five years (e.g. they are no longer viable, there is no longer a demand for the type of units or sites have long term phasing plans). - b) Where a site has outline planning permission for major development, has been allocated in a development plan, has a grant of permission in principle, or is identified on a brownfield register, it should only be considered deliverable where there is clear evidence that housing completions will begin on site within five years."
+a) sites which do not involve major development and have planning permission, and all sites with detailed planning permission, should be considered deliverable until permission expires, unless there is clear evidence that homes will not be delivered within five years (e.g., they are no longer viable, there is no longer a demand for the type of units or sites have long term phasing plans).

-1.8 Paragraph 68b of the NPPF requires that beyond this first 5 years, and specifically in respect of residential development, a supply of specific developable sites or broad locations for growth should be identified for years 6-10 and, where possible, for years 11-15.
-Annex 2 of the NPPF defines 'developable' as follows:

-"To be considered developable, sites should be in a suitable location for housing development with a reasonable prospect that they will be available and could be viably developed at the point envisaged."

-1.9 The national planning practice guidance sets out the methodology for undertaking a housing land availability assessment.
+- b) Where a site has outline planning permission for major development, has been allocated in a development plan, has a grant of permission in principle, or is identified on a brownfield register, it should only be considered deliverable where there is clear evidence that housing completions will begin on site within five years." - 1.8 Paragraph 69b of the NPPF requires that beyond this first 5 years, and specifically in respect of residential development, a supply of specific, developable sites or broad locations for growth should be identified for the subsequent years 6-10 and, where possible, for years 11-15 of the remaining plan period.
+Annex 2 of the NPPF defines 'developable' as follows: - "To be considered developable, sites should be in a suitable location for housing development with a reasonable prospect that they will be available and could be viably developed at the point envisaged." - 1.9 The national planning practice guidance sets out the methodology for undertaking a housing land availability assessment.
 It indicates the inputs and processes that should lead to a robust assessment of land availability, and that plan makers should have regard to the guidance in preparing their assessments.
 The city council has followed the methodology set out in the national planning practice guidance and further details of this are set out below.